DistAlgo/distalgo/README.md

   runtime will call the compiler if it detects that the generated Python code for your DistAlgo source file is missing or outdated.

-  For both the compiler and runtime, use command line parameter `-h` to see a full description of available options.
+  For both the compiler and runtime, use command line argument `-h` to see a full description of available options.

 ## Invoking the compiler